2021 Arizona Diamondbacks Depth Chart

 After making it to the division series last year, the Arizona Diamondbacks have had a uneven season.
 In a tight race to the postseason, the Diamondbacks’ room for error is rapidly deteriorating.
 The team is in a fight in the NL West for a playoff spot.
 Arizona is loyal to the use of new-age analytics and the erratic franchise needed this scheme shift.
 The middle-class team sits in a division with wealthy marquee franchises in Los Angeles and San Francisco.
 With many moving parts in a wild National League, the D-backs need to control their own destiny any way they can.

-Patrick Corbin, on the other hand, will be a free agent after 2018.
+Patrick Corbin, on the other hand, will be a free agent.
 Corbin could stay in Arizona once his contract is up, but Zack Greinke is still owed $95.5 million and the D-backs likely won’t want to spend half their payroll on two pitchers.
 The lefty pitcher boats a 3.51 ERA and a 10-5 record this year.

 Diamondbacks manager Torey Lovullo maintains that Brad Boxberger is their closer but his actions hint at something different.
 Lovullo has been pulling Boxberger in favor of Andrew Chafin against lefty hitters.
 Boxberger struggled in June, but the veteran converted 12 of his last 14 saves with a 3.14 ERA.